dwillis/first-python-notebook-vscode/docs/src/appendix/index.md

 ## The `pipenv` environment manager

 Our tutorial depends on a set of Python tools that we'll need to install before we can run the code.
-They include [pandas](https://pandas.pydata.org/) for data manipulation, [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for plotting, and [altair](https://altair-viz.github.io/) for interactive visualizations.
+They include [pandas](https://pandas.pydata.org/) for data manipulation, [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for plotting, [Jupyter](https://jupyter.org/) for notebook support, and [altair](https://altair-viz.github.io/) for interactive visualizations.

 By default, Python's third-party packages are all installed in a shared "global" folder somewhere in the depths of your computer.
 By default, every Python project on your computer draws from this same set of installed programs.